Crivella/DFT_QE_beginner_tutorial/DOS_Opt/Graphene/DOS_opt/README.md

 # Dielectric Function and DOS

 Dielectric function, as well as the DOS, is a quantity that requires the integration over the whole Brillouin zone.
 In general, in order to produce reliable data, a convergency test over the size of the k-point mesh needs to be run.
 Since the optical properties depends on both occupied and unoccupied states, another convergency test over the number of bands *nbnd* must be performed.
-In this section we will calculate the eps <sub>2</sub> and the DOS simultaneously.
+In this section we will calculate the $\varepsilon$ <sub>2</sub> and the DOS simultaneously.

 ## Steps